Business and Other Risks

 Risk Countermeasures

 Establishing an EV-related business is one of our new management strategies.
-Over the next 10 years, we plan to spend ¥70.0 billion for research and development and capital investment.
-Also, we are advancing R&D activities with the aim of achieving net sales of over ¥100.0 billion and an operating profit margin of at least 8% in the EV-related business.
-We are actively promoting R&D and sales activities towards the goal.
+Over the next 10 years starting in 2022, we plan to spend ¥70.0 billion for research and development and capital investment.
+Also, we are advancing R&D and sales activities with the aim of achieving net sales of over ¥100.0 billion and an operating profit margin of at least 8% in the EV-related business.

 Business Operations